sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Step and Repeat](images/stepandRepeat.png)

 ### Usage
-1. Select the objects, run this script.
+1. Select the objects, and run this script.
 2. Select Repeat or Grid.
 3. Enter the number of copies to be duplicated.
 4. Enter the offset values.